nicoware-dev/hivex/plan.md

   2. Format the response to include sender, receiver, value, status, and other transaction properties
   3. Add explorer link to the transaction

-### 1.4.
-GET_LATEST_TRANSACTIONS
-- **Description**: Fetch the latest transactions on the network
-- **Required Parameters**:
-  - `limit` (optional): Number of transactions to fetch (default: 10)
-- **Implementation Steps**:
-  1. Use the MultiversX API endpoint for latest transactions
-  2. Format the response to include transaction hashes, senders, receivers, and values
-  3. Add explorer links to the transactions

-### 1.5.
-GET_LATEST_BLOCKS
-- **Description**: Fetch the latest blocks on the network
-- **Required Parameters**:
-  - `limit` (optional): Number of blocks to fetch (default: 10)
-- **Implementation Steps**:
-  1. Use the MultiversX API endpoint for latest blocks
-  2. Format the response to include block hashes, proposers, size, and transactions count
-  3. Add explorer links to the blocks

 ## 2. Token Actions